ShikhaBhatia-MS-GH/SpecX-AI-Agent/docs/04-starter-prompts.md

 important because there are no actions or workflows to guide the experience.

 ---
+### Relationship to the Audit Agent

+Starter prompts are configured only on the **SpecX AI Agent**.
+However, certain prompts—especially Levels 2 and 3—are designed to
+trigger deeper, audit‑specific reasoning.

+In such cases, the SpecX AI Agent may internally delegate the query to the **Audit Agent** while preserving context and guardrails.

+Users remain unaware of this delegation and experience a single, seamless interaction.

 ## Where the actual starter prompts live